Maiolino-Au/scRNAseq_tutorial/README.md

-# The working Environment - Docker - WORK IN PROGRESS
+# Docker: the Working Environment
 To ensure a consistene and reproducible environement for the analysis, it is reccomended to use a Docker container.
 Docker allows to create a virtual environemnt that contains all the necessary software and dependencies for the analysis.
 This way, you can avoid issues related to different versions of R, Seurat, and other packages.
 With proper version control, you can ensure that the analysis will run smoothly and produce consistent results, even years after the initial analysis.

 Creating a Docker means buildng what is called a Docker image.
 This is formed by various layers, each representing a step in the installation process.
 The instructions for building the image are written in a file called `Dockerfile`.
 This text file contains a series of commands that specify the base image, install necessary packages, and set up the environment.
 The Dockerfile is used to create a Docker image, which can then be run as a container.
 The container is an isolated environment that contains all the necessary software and dependencies for the analysis.
 Everythign that happens inside the coontainer will remain inside the single instance and will not affect the imgage from which it was created, unlsess you explicitly save - commit - the changes to a new image.